-“Using Springbot’s automated emails is like having an additional salesperson working for our team 24/7, 365 days a year.”
+“Using Springbot’s automated emails is like having an additional salesperson working for our team twenty-four seven, 365 days a year.”

-How a simple yet robust abandoned cart email resulted in a 9% conversion rate
+Learn how a simple yet robust abandoned cart email resulted in:

 In the fashion world, Tadashi Shoji infuses glamour into comfortable, easy-to-wear timeless pieces.
 In addition to being marked by femininity and elegance, the world renowned luxury brand is simple and intentional in their branding and marketing strategy.
 Though their brand is well-known and their designs are highly sought-after, the fashion icon isn’t immune to the major concern that nearly every online retailer faces: abandoned carts.
 In 2015 alone, Tadashi experienced over a 90 percent abandoned cart rate — a potentially massive missed revenue opportunity if left unaddressed.

 Tadashi recognized the potential for revenue increase from recovering abandoned carts, but they didn’t want to overwhelm or annoy customers with multiple generic emails that lacked the branding they are known for.
 They needed the ability to control every aspect of their emails from look and feel, to timing, content, and more.